1. Volunteer Board Members Needed!

-Are you looking for a way to support community?
 Join our growing team of Reach Out Support Line (ROSL) Volunteers.
 We provide free and ongoing training and a nurturing volunteer environment.
-For more information email email@example.com or leave a message on our dedicated cell (867) 336-7675 (ROSL).
+For more information email firstname.lastname@example.org or leave us a message at (867) 336-7675 (ROSL).
+Thank you for your interest in the Reach Out Support Line.
+We look forward to meeting you!

 Thank you for your interest in volunteering!